danielskeenan/patchman/doc/editor.rst

 Each rack available in the ROM is shown as a tab across the top.
 Each circuit's phase, circuit number, module type, and DMX address is shown in the table.
 Only the address is editable.
+Click on a column header to sort the table by that column.
 The status bar at the bottom of the window shows the ROM type, number of racks with patch information, and ROM checksum.

 .. note:: The module type is not stored in the patch ROM file.
 Instead, it is guessed based on contextual information from the circuit addressing.